Control Rematerialization

 Rematerialization is the recreation of feature values.
 During this recreation, the feature values are recalculated.

-Running tecton plan or tecton apply after updating a Feature View, or an object (such as a Data Source, Transformation, or Entity) which the Feature View depends on, will usually trigger the rematerialization of the Feature View.
+Running tecton plan or tecton apply after updating a Feature View, or an

-If you are confident that changes to a Tecton repo will not affect feature values, you can manually force suppress rematerialization by using the --suppress-recreates flag when running tecton plan or tecton apply:
+If you are confident that changes to a Tecton repo will not affect feature

-• tecton apply --suppress-recreates
+tecton plan --suppress-recreatestecton apply --suppress-recreates

-Use the --suppress-recreates flag with caution.
-Only use flag when you are confident that changes to a Tecton repo will not affect feature values.
-Using the flag incorrectly can lead to inconsistent feature values.
+confident that changes to a Tecton repo will not affect feature values.
+Using

-Only workspace owners are authorized to apply plans computed with --suppress-recreates.
+Only workspace owners are authorized to apply plans computed with

 Cases where you can use the flag are described below.
 If you are unsure about using it, please contact Tecton Support.